Is Florida a Community Property State?

 Examples of non-marital property include:

-• Assets acquired before the marriage: Property owned by one spouse prior to the marriage typically remains that spouse’s separate property.
+• Assets acquired before the marriage: Property owned by one spouse before the marriage typically remains that spouse’s separate property.

 • Personal injury settlements for one spouse: Compensation for personal pain and suffering is typically non-marital, though portions related to lost wages or medical expenses may be marital.